-Ulysses made a conscious decision so that he could resist the temptation of hearing siren’s song.
-He was well aware that siren’s song would be too tempting to resist so he entered into the pact with his men and himself.
+Ulysses made a conscious decision so that he could resist the temptation of hearing the siren’s song.
+He was well aware that the siren’s song would be too tempting to resist so he entered into the pact with his men and himself.

 He created the conditions in such a way that they would not able to experience the temptation.
 So that, there is no opportunity to fall victim to those tempting and deadly songs of sirens.
 He overcomes the difficulty of resisting temptation by entering into an unwritten contract, known as the Ulysses Pact or Ulysses Contract.

 The contract is a freely made decision that is designed and intended to bind oneself in the future.
-It’s very useful in our day to day life.
+It’s very useful in our day-to-day life.

 - First of all, what we can learn from Ulysses Pact is that our willpower is generally not that strong to resist strong temptations in life.
 We succumb to those temptations easily.
-We therefore need something more than willpower.
+We, therefore, need something more than willpower.
 So, it’s a better idea to reinforce our willpower with reward and punishment.

-- Second, whenever we feel we are weak in handling our habits or addictions for temptations, then we should invoke Ulysses Pact, while making any plan or strategy for that purpose.
+- Second, whenever we feel we are weak in handling our habits or addictions for temptations, then we should invoke Ulysses Pact while making any plan or strategy for that purpose.

 - Third, it’s easier to avoid any temptation rather than resisting the same.
 Ulysses also avoided the temptation by blocking the ears of sailors with wax and tying himself tightly with the mast.
 Rather than directly facing the sirens and resisting the temptation.

-First of all, we should be self-aware and conscious about our tendencies, triggers and temptations due to which our willpower gets diluted and we surrender to those tempting but harmful things, in the long run.
+First of all, we should be self-aware and conscious about our tendencies, triggers, and temptations due to which our willpower gets diluted and we surrender to those tempting but harmful things, in the long run.